A2Amir/Recommendation-System-with-a-Restricted-Boltzmann-Machine-/README.md

 # Recommendation System with a Restricted Boltzmann Machine

-In [this notebook](https://github.com/A2Amir/Recommendation-System-with-a-Restricted-Boltzmann-Machine-/blob/master/Collaborative_Filtering_with_RBM.ipynb), we study and go over the usage of a [Restricted Boltzmann Machine](https://github.com/A2Amir/Restricted-Boltzmann-Machines) (RBM) in a Collaborative Filtering based recommendation system.
+In [this notebook](https://github.com/A2Amir/Recommendation-System-with-a-Restricted-Boltzmann-Machine-/blob/master/Collaborative_Filtering_with_RBM.ipynb), I study and w over the usage of a [Restricted Boltzmann Machine](https://github.com/A2Amir/Restricted-Boltzmann-Machines) (RBM) in a Collaborative Filtering based recommendation system.
 This system is an algorithm that recommends items by trying to find users that are similar to each other based on their item ratings.

 <b>